tarakanbg/vatsim_online/README.md

 * The ICAO string used as a search criteria **is not** case sensitive
 * Pilot stations returned are based on origin and destination airports, the current algorithm does not evaluate enroute flights.
+* When attaching the `vatsim_online` method to a comma-separated list of full or partial ICAO identifiers it does not matter whether there will be any spaces in front or after the identifiers or the commas, i.e. you can use `"LO,LB".vatsim_online` or `"LO, LB".vatsim_online` or `"LO , LB".vatsim_online` with the same result.

 ## Changelog

+### v.
+0.6.0 - 08 October 2012

+* The `vatsim_online` method now also supports a comma-separated list of full or partial ICAO codes like this: `"LO,LB".vatsim_online`.
+This allows you to pull the information for multiple airports or FIRs in a single request
+* The comma-seprated list is not sensitive to whitespace, meaning you can use `"LO,LB".vatsim_online` or `"LO, LB".vatsim_online` or `"LO , LB".vatsim_online` with the same result

 ### v.
 0.5.3 - 30 September 2012